When Life Demands You Change

 Your psyche has its own immune system designed to keep you exactly where you are.
 Even when you consciously want to change, part of you will resist, often fiercely.
 This isn’t self-sabotage; it’s your nervous system trying to keep you safe by sticking with what’s familiar, even when familiar isn’t serving you.

-I’ve seen people make incredible breakthroughs in our sessions, then spend the next week unconsciously recreating the exact dynamics they’d just gained clarity about.
-It’s not failure—it’s the normal process of integration.
-Change asks you to hold two realities simultaneously: who you’ve been and who you’re becoming.
+I’ve seen people make incredible breakthroughs in our sessions, then spend the next week unconsciously recreating the exact patterns they just saw clearly.
+They’re not failing.
+They’re in integration.

 The key is developing patience with your own process.
 Some days you’ll feel like you’re making huge strides.
 Other days it will feel like you’re back where you started.
 Both are part of the journey.